customer7/ncn/src/site/notes/Topics/Arteries, Deep Temporal.md

 ---

-The **deep temporal arteries** are branches from the second part of the [[Artery, Maxillary\|maxillary artery]].
+The **deep temporal arteries** are branches from the second part of the [[Topics/Artery, Maxillary\|maxillary artery]].
 They ascend between the pericranium and the temporalis muscle.

 ---